Hydrospheredata/hydro-serving/docs/_posts/2018-06-15-getting-started.md

 For more details about on how to use CLI, check specified section.

-# Running models
+# Uploading models

-To get the notion of ML Lambda we recommend you to go through 2 bellow tutorials of running demo models and deploying your own models.
-This will show you different aspects of working with CLI, configuring model, etc.
+To get the notion of ML Lambda we recommend you to go through 2 bellow tutorials of uploading demo and own models.
+This will show you different aspects of working with configuring model, etc.

-## Running demo
+## Uploading demo
 {: #running-demo}

-### Uploading Models
+### Fetching & uploading example models

 We've already created a few different [examples][hydro-serving-examples] that you can run to see, how everything works.
 Let's clone them and pick a model.